Navin Valrani

-Navin Valrani is the Vice Chairman and Group Managing Director at the Al Shirawi Group, a private family-owned industrial conglomerate based in Dubai, UAE. and the CEO of Arcadia Education, the Al Shirawi Group's foray into K-12 education.
+Navin Valrani is an Indian businessman and the vice chairman and group managing director of Al Shirawi Group, a private family-owned industrial conglomerate based in Dubai, UAE.
+He is also the CEO of Arcadia Education, which is Al Shirawi Group's venture into K-12 education.

 Education and personal life

-Navin Valrani is one of three sons of Mohan G. Valrani, an Indian businessman, and one of two co-founders of the Al Shirawi Group.
+Navin Valrani is one of three sons of Mohan G. Valrani, an Indian businessman and one of the two co-founders of the Al Shirawi Group.

-Valrani grew up in Dubai, UAE and attended Dubai College, the prestigious 40-year old British secondary school located in the heart of Dubai.
-He graduated in 1993 from The Wharton School, the undergraduate business school of the University of Pennsylvania.
-He also holds an MBA from the London Business School, and a Masters in Education from the University of Pennsylvania's Graduate School of Education.
+Valrani spent his childhood in Dubai, UAE, and received his education at Dubai College.
+In 1993, he graduated from The Wharton School, the undergraduate business school at the University of Pennsylvania.
+He went on to get an MBA from the London Business School, and a Masters in Education from the Graduate School of Education at the University of Pennsylvania.
+In 2023, Valrani earned a doctorate in education after he defended his dissertation on "How Teachers’ Cultural and Educational Backgrounds Influence Technology Use in Early Childhood Education".

-Navin Valrani is presently a member of the Board of Overseers at the University of Pennsylvania's Graduate School of Education, the Wharton Executive Board for Europe, Middle East and Africa, and also sat on the Board of Directors of the Wharton Alumni Association from 1997 to 2003.
-He is also the former chairperson of the Emirates Chapter of the Young Presidents' Organization, a global network of young chief executives.
+Valrani is a member of the Board of Overseers at the University of Pennsylvania's Graduate School of Education. and member on the Advisory Council of Harvard Kennedy School's Mossaver-Rahmani Center.
+He is also a former member of the Wharton Executive Board for Europe, Middle East, and Africa.